garylirocks/quickrefs/terraform.markdown

     - Pros:
       - Same config files and different variable values, state files
       - This aligns with the concept of workspaces in Terraform Cloud
+      - When connected to Terraform Cloud, the command `terraform workspace select|new` works on workspaces in Terraform Cloud
     - Cons: must be aware of the workspace you are working in

     Create and manage workspaces in a directory